-Investments, consisting of equity securities and mutual funds, are stated at their current market values.
-Equity securities are comprised of individual equity shares of publicly traded companies.
-Mutual funds consist of domestic government and corporate bonds, foreign bonds, domestic value and growth stocks, and foreign stocks.
+Publicly traded investments, consisting of mutual funds, exchange traded funds (ETFs), and Treasury securities, are stated at their current market values.
+Mutual funds and ETFs consist of domestic government and corporate bonds, foreign bonds, domestic value and growth stocks, and foreign stocks.
 Investment return consists of interest and dividend income, realized gains or losses, and unrealized gains or losses.
 Investment income is included in income without donor restrictions from operations, unless restricted by the donor.